 Users of our commercial editions can select Text logfiles (Linux, Solaris, Windows) during Configuration of the rule Deploy the Logwatch plugin and its configuration to automatically deploy the agent plugin with the agent.

 3.2.
-Configuration of Logwatch
+Configuration of logwatch

-In line with the initial considerations, Logwatch does not monitor anything without configuration.
+In line with the initial considerations, logwatch does not monitor anything without configuration.
 Therefore, after installing the agent plugin, it is essential to create a configuration file for the monitored host.

 Configuration via the Agent Bakery